MandaraPerera/spygame/README.md

 - Players: 3 - 10
 - Spies: 1 - _[half of players]_
-- Players task: find the spy
+- Player's task: find out who the spy is without revealing the subject.
-- Spy task: stay in the game and find out what the subject is.
+- Spy's task: stay in the game and find out what the subject is.

 ## 2. Setup